Md-Kaif-Tahir/Madhav-Store-Dashboard-On-PowerBI/README.md

 - Displays customer choices among payment methods, emphasizing the popularity of COD and UPI.
 Understanding payment preferences is vital for a seamless customer experience.

 ### 6. Top Customer - Vertical Bar chart
--Customers with the highest number of sales done.
+- Customers with the highest number of sales done.
 Top 3 are Harivansh, Madhav, and Madan mohan.

 ## Steps in Data Cleaning 🛠️🧹
 1. **Date Column Optimization:** In the 'orders' table, modified the 'order date' column data type from text to date.
 This enhances chart presentation, shifting the focus from daily to monthly profit analysis.